RichoKD/VeriFrame/docs/worker-authorization.md

 ## Overview

-The VeriFrame Worker Authorization and Reputation System provides a comprehensive framework for verifying worker nodes and tracking their performance through a reputation-based scoring mechanism.
+The FluxFrame Worker Authorization and Reputation System provides a comprehensive framework for verifying worker nodes and tracking their performance through a reputation-based scoring mechanism.
 This system ensures quality control and incentivizes good performance while providing protection against malicious actors.

 ## Features